'Girl from Rio' Anitta joins Nubank to target low-income clients

-SAO PAULO, June 21 (Reuters) - Brazilian pop star Anitta has joined Latin American financial start-up Nubank as the seventh member of its board of directors, in an unusual signing for a bank.
+SAO PAULO (Reuters) - Brazilian pop star Anitta has joined Latin American financial start-up Nubank as the seventh member of its board of directors, in an unusual signing for a bank.

 Born in a Rio de Janeiro slum, Anitta has become one of the most prominent Brazilian artists, nominated four times for Latin Grammy awards and gaining 54 million followers on Instagram.